egison/egison-ruby/README.md

 ### Algebraic Data Types

-We can also patten match against algebraic data types as ordinary functional programming languages.
+Of course, we can also patten match against algebraic data types as ordinary functional programming languages.
 Here is a simple example.
 Note that, the object in the pattern matches if the target object is equal with it.